 Visual learning is a myth according to science.
 There is currently no scientific evidence that visual learning is better than auditory and kinesthetic learning methods.

-That said, there’s something there as as much of 65% of the global population say they’re visual learners.
+That said, there’s something there because as much as 65% of the global population say they’re visual learners.
 The remaining 35% are auditory and kinesthetic learners which means they’re not visual learners.
 So by saying they’re not visual learners they’re confirming it’s existence.

 Basically, science (especially learning psychology) and popular opinion are at total odds here.